MWASoftware/IndySecOpenSSL/README.md

 It is split off from the main Indy library so it can be updated independantly to the latest version of OpenSSL.

-It should be usable as an additional package/dropin to Indy, as long as it remains compatible with Indy's SSLIOHandler and IdFIPS interfaces.
+It should be usable as an additional package/dropin to Indy (branch 10.7), as long as it remains compatible with Indy's SSLIOHandler and IdFIPS interfaces.

 About this Pull Request
 -----------------------